luisperezcr/cars-portfolio/README.md

 ## Development server

+In order to see the app locally, do the following:

+1. Clone the repo to a local repo.
+2. Run `yarn` to install dependencies.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+3. Run `ng serve` and navigate to `http://localhost:4200/`.
+4. The app will automatically reload if you change any of the source files.

 ## Build